 The conversion was a somewhat sporadic endeavor, spanning 2-months, while working off and on with the help of friends and family.
 I didn’t keep thorough track of how many hours I spent working on the van build, but I’d guess about 100 hours of labor went into it.

-I included a cost sheet of all the building expenses at the bottom of this post with names of specific materials.
-I also added screenshots of products I used in my conversion that I highly recommend in your own van build.
+I included a supply sheet of all the building materials and expenses at the bottom of this post.
+I also made a conversion kit, which includes products I used in my conversion that I highly recommend in your own van build.
 I purchased almost everything for the van on Amazon or at Home Depot.

 I used quite a few resources to get started, mostly Youtube van conversion tutorials, Pinterest for design and layout ideas, and The Vanual.

-So without further ado, here’s how it all went down…
+So without further ado, here’s how the van conversion went down…

 Casper, came quite bare, with these wood beams on the side, which I decided to leave on.
 It also came with a metal partitioner in the front, behind the driver and passenger seats, which I had taken out at the car dealership I bought the van from.